Working Remotely — Tips and Resources

 - If possible, ask others who share your Internet service to limit their bandwidth consumption during your class session.

-- If you are using your computer or tablet to connect to class, turn the wireless off on your phone.
-You are likely consuming bandwidth without knowing it.
+- If you are using your computer or tablet to connect to class and your phone is sitting idle, turn the wireless off on your phone.
+You are likely consuming critical bandwidth without knowing it.

-- Mute your microphone.
-In Zoom you can enable unmuting via pressing the Space Bar on the keyboard.
-This is a very convenient way to control your microphone.
+- Mute your microphone when not speaking.
+In Zoom, you can enable unmuting of your mic by pressing the Space Bar on the keyboard.
+When you release the Space Bar, the mic will go back into mute.
+This is a very convenient way to instantly control your microphone's mute status.

 - Turn off sound notifications on your computer.
 It can be very distracting to hear email notifications while you are speaking.

 - There is a setting in Zoom to prevent a tone from occurring every time someone joins the meeting room.
-If this is not enabled, it will distract the audience.
+If this is not enabled, it will distract the audience as people arrive late.

 - Remote Teaching Tools: Zoom, TLT/ITLD